Ketel Marte Player Props: Diamondbacks vs. Rays

-The Arizona Diamondbacks, including Ketel Marte (.489 on-base percentage in past 10 games, 115 points above season-long percentage), battle starting pitcher Zach Eflin and the Tampa Bay Rays at Chase Field, Wednesday at 9:40 PM ET.
+On Thursday, Ketel Marte (.457 on-base percentage in past 10 games, 84 points above season-long percentage) and the Arizona Diamondbacks play the Tampa Bay Rays, whose starting pitcher will be Yonny Chirinos.
+First pitch is at 3:40 PM ET.

-He hit a home run while going 1-for-3 in his last game against the Rays.
+In his previous game he had a one-hit showing (1-for-4) against the Rays.

 Ketel Marte Game Info & Props vs. the Rays